hawad416/sarii.ai/README.md

     - Relevance (MEDIUM) bc sometimes they just dont have the time to know everything going on campus or can't share every single resource w every single student
     - Trust ✅’

-    EDSTEM: Relevant and trustworthy answers, but usually slow and also not every major has access to it
+- EDStem: Relevant and trustworthy answers, but usually slow and also not every major has access to it
     - Speed ❌
     - Relevance ✅
     - Trust ✅